Navigation: THE ONDEMAND VERSION >

 Important: When you are in the OnDemand ACCOUNTS, your computer's C: drive will show up as J:.
 Any further drives will come up on successive drive letters, so a USB on D: will show up as K: etc. So if you are restoring a backup, those modified drive letters are where you will have to navigate to, in order to find the file on your computer.

 If you attempt to log in three times in a row unsuccessfully with the same email address, the login window will exit.
-You can immediately start it again to try again.
-If you have forgotten your password, an Administrator can reset it for you - see OnDemand User Management.
+You can immediately start it again to try again - you are not locked out.
+If you have forgotten your password, a Site Administrator can reset it for you - see OnDemand User Management.

 File Manager Application